smootoo/freeslick/README.md

    `vboxmanage modifyhd /path/to/thedisk.vdi --compact` (you will need to convert the VHD to VDI format first).

+If you want to use the `start-mssql-sh` script in the `fommil/freeslick:build` image then use VirtualBox to create a snapshot named `MSSQL Up` when the machine is booted up and all services are available.

 ## MSSQL 2000 (Desktop Edition)

 1. Download [SQL Server 2000 Desktop Edition](http://www.microsoft.com/en-us/download/details.aspx?id=22661).